What is tendonitis?

 To increase your chance of a successful claim and maximize your benefits, consider hiring a workers’ compensation attorney, especially if your claim is denied.
 An attorney can guide you through the process and help with any appeals.

-Contact a qualified Charlotte, NC workers’ compensation attorney today
+Contact a qualified workers’ compensation attorney today

 Workers’ compensation claims can often be more complicated than they appear, especially when they involve a repetitive stress injury like tendonitis.
 Engaging an attorney from the outset can help you navigate the process and avoid a denied claim, ensuring you receive the compensation needed for your recovery.

-The experienced Charlotte workers’ compensation attorneys at Wilder Pantazis Law Group, with over 85 years of combined expertise, are dedicated to assisting workers in North and South Carolina with securing maximum compensation for their injuries.
+The experienced workers’ compensation attorneys at Wilder Pantazis Law Group, with over 85 years of combined expertise, are dedicated to assisting workers in North and South Carolina with securing maximum compensation for their injuries.
 We provide free initial consultations and work on a contingency basis, meaning you won’t incur any fees unless we win your case.